bealers/eliza-coolify/README.md

 # elizaOS Production Deployment

-Production-ready Docker deployment for [elizaOS](https://github.com/elizaOS/eliza) agents.
+Just Works™️ production-ready Docker deployment for [elizaOS](https://github.com/elizaOS/eliza) agents.
 Deploy anywhere Docker Compose is supported.

 Tested on [Coolify](https://coolify.io/), guides for other platforms on their way.